matter123/mossy/docs/style.md

 Macros should, whenever possible, follow the includes, and should not be intermixed.

 ####rationale
-By removing extraneous includes, compile time can be kept to a minimum, and by not relying on headers to have a particular file included, refactors can happen smoother and quicker.
+> By removing extraneous includes, compile time can be kept to a minimum, and by not relying on
+> headers to have a particular file included, refactors can happen smoother and quicker.

-Having a consistent location for each header allows you to quickly determine if a header is or is not present, much like a dictionary.
+> Having a consistent location for each header allows you to quickly determine if a header is
+> or is not present, much like a dictionary.
+The order of includes was chosen to reflect the
+> "intersting-ness" of the headers, more intersting headers are closer to the bottem and
+> faster to scroll up to.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Style Guidelines
 ================